 Crews have begin construction on Phase 2 of improvements to the 13-mile Scenic Drive in Red Rock Canyon National Conservation Area.
-The construction, which is scheduled to proceed into summer, will improve three parking lots and rehabilitate pavement on the entire loop road of the Scenic Drive.
+The construction, which is scheduled to proceed throughout summer, will improve three parking lots and rehabilitate pavement on the entire loop road of the Scenic Drive.

 ***During construction, the Scenic Drive will remain open for visitors.***